The Best Movies Leaving Netflix This Month (February 2022)

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Watch Our Idiot Brother, Terminator 2, and Labyrinth before they leave Netflix
+When Netflix and Marvel pulled the plug on Netflix's Marvel shows — Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Punisher, and the team-up limited series The Defenders — so that then-nascent streaming service Disney+ would have exclusive rights to further Marvel TV shows, it was assumed that the already existing shows would still be available to stream on Netflix in perpetuity.
+After all, they were Netflix originals.
+But we have now learned that is not the case.
+If you go to the show page on Netflix for any of these superhero series, they display the line that sends a chill down the spine of any Netflix subscriber: "Last day to watch on Netflix: February 28."

-It's dangerous to add movies that aren't Netflix Originals to your "My List" on the streaming service, because there's a good chance they'll expire before you get a chance to watch them.
-If you were planning to eventually watch the acclaimed crime thriller Good Time on Netflix and figured it would still be there when you got around to it, you figured wrong!
-It's off Netflix and now on Showtime.
-Don't make the same mistake with the other great movies expiring from Netflix in February 2022.
+As Daredevil's (Charlie Cox) cameo in Spider-Man: No Way Home makes clear, the Defenders are getting fully integrated into the Marvel Cinematic Universe.
+According to Entertainment Weekly, Disney has not announced anything about the five shows getting added to Disney+ or any concrete plans to revive them for the streaming service.
+But we know for sure that they're leaving Netflix at the end of the month.
+It's not the end of an era, because the era was already over.
+It's actually something more than that.
+It's like the erasure of an era.
+The Marvel shows were a huge part of Netflix's identity from 2015 to 2019.
+And now, poof, they're are vanishing from the streamer.

+The Defenders shows are the most notable things leaving Netflix in February 22, but there are some great movies expiring as well.
 The best movies leaving Netflix this month include underrated indie dramedy Our Idiot Brother, the '80s fantasy classic Labyrinth, and the legendary sc-fi action movie Terminator 2: Judgment Day.
-The good news is that some of these movies are moving to different streaming services.
-The bad news is that they're not Netflix, the streaming service you're subscribed to if you're subscribed to any.

 Looking for more recommendations of what to watch next?
 We have a ton of them!
 We also have hand-picked selections based on shows you already love, as well as recommendations for Netflix (movies/shows), Amazon Prime Video (movies/shows), Hulu (movies/shows), Disney+ (movies/shows), HBO Max (movies/shows), Apple TV+, and Peacock.